Longlands: Roads

 Two A roads pass through Longlands, the A20 "Sidcup By-Pass Road", a dual carriageway, which runs from New Cross until it joins the M20 in Swanley, and the A211 called "Foots Cray Road" and "Main Road".
 They both run from northwest to southeast, the A20 being the southernmost; on both these roads Longlands sits between New Eltham and Sidcup.
-An odd fact about the area is these A roads begin some distance apart, come closer together, they then run parallel for a short length at Longlands but move apart again without ever directly meeting; This makes the area recognizable on a map.
-A large concrete wall stands here separating the roads as they run parallel.
+These A roads begin some distance apart, come closer together, they then run parallel for a short length at Longlands but move apart again without ever directly meeting.
+A large concrete wall separating the roads as they run parallel.

 Politics and government

-Longlands is part of the Old Bexley and Sidcup constituency for elections to the House of Commons of the United Kingdom, currently represented by Louie French from the Conservative Party.

-Longlands is part of the Longlands ward for elections to London Borough of Bexley.
+Most of Longlands is within the Longlands ward of the London Borough of Bexley, with the southern part in the Chislehurst ward of Bromley.